-Students who discontinue coursework at Howard Payne University, for one or more long semesters, must reapply and be readmitted in order to re-enroll.
-The readmission process involves input from the following offices: Office of Admission, Office of Student Life, Office of Financial Aid, the Business Office and the Registrar's Office.
+Undergraduate and Graduate students who discontinue coursework at Howard Payne University, for one or more long semesters, must reapply and be readmitted in order to re-enroll.

+The undergraduate readmission process involves input from the following offices: Office of Admission, Office of Student Life, Office of Financial Aid, the Business Office and the Registrar's Office.
 A student must be cleared and approved for readmission by each of these offices before admission is granted.
 To begin the process of readmission, contact the Office of Admission.
+The graduate readmission process involves the director of the program in which the student was enrolled as well as the Business Office.
+A student must be cleared and approved for readmission by each of these offices before admission is granted.
+To begin the process of readmission, contact the program director.

-Specific information regarding "Readmission Under an Academic Plan" is available in the Financial Aid Information - page 46 or Academic Information - page 122.
+Specific information regarding "Readmission Under an Academic Plan" is available in the Financial Aid Information - page 49 or Academic Information - page 123.